We may earn money or products from the companies mentioned in this post.

 Ashley and I really enjoyed the atmosphere of Café Habana.
 This would be my top lunch place for Havana Restaurants.
 Devouring half of a chicken and washing it down with a couple of Cristals, the local beer, made for a perfect afternoon.

-They do have other options on there menu.
+They do have other options on their menu.
 Their burgers seemed to be popular amongst the European tourists eating with us.
 We are in Cuba though and chicken and pork reign supreme as their local ingredients so it was an easy choice for us to go with the chicken.

 La Paladara Familia